felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/configuration.md

 This section of the configuration page allows you to specify the ref codes for these two payment methods.
 Refer to your connected EPOS documentation on the HubRise website to verify the correct codes to use.

+## Order Statuses

+Just Eat Takeaway requires you to mark every successful order as "confirmed".
+In this section, you can select which HubRise status change is used to send the confirmation to Just Eat Takeaway.

 ## Saving the Configuration

 Once you are happy with the configuration of Just Eat Takeaway Bridge, click **Save** at the top of the page to go back to the Operations page.